Community Leader Internship Program (CLIP)

 • Sincerely desire to participate in a program of civic education and summer employment and be willing and able to work a full time schedule in a nonprofit, business or government organization, with placement at the Foundation’s discretion;

-• Be committed to full time employment during the Fellowship period, to interacting in a positive manner with other program Fellows and staff at the assigned workplace;
+• Be committed to full time employment during the Internship period, to interacting in a positive manner with other program Interns and staff at the assigned workplace;

 • Be committed to completing the full duration of the program; (vacation time is discouraged)